-Money can be described as a generally accepted medium of exchange for goods and services.
-Virtually anything can be considered money, as long as it performs the three major functions of money (i.e. medium of exchange, store of value, unit of account).
+In economics, money is defined as a generally accepted medium of exchange for goods and services.
+Virtually anything can be considered money, as long as it performs what we call the three major functions of money (i.e. medium of exchange, store of value, unit of account).
 With this in mind, it is not surprising that there were different types of money throughout history.
 To give you a brief overview, we are going to take a look at the four most relevant ones below: commodity money, fiat money, fiduciary money, and commercial bank money.

 Fiat money gets its value from a government order (i.e. fiat).
 That means, the government declares fiat money to be legal tender, which requires all people and firms within the country to accept it as a means of payment.
 If they fail to do so, they may be fined or even put in prison.
 Unlike commodity money, fiat money is not backed by any physical commodity.
 By definition, its intrinsic value is significantly lower than its face value.
 Hence, the value of fiat money is derived from the relationship between supply and demand.
 In fact, most modern economies are based on a fiat money system.
 Examples of fiat money include coins and bills.